 The smartgun system is marketed as a weapon for someone who doesn't want to worry about self defense.
 Used similarly to a normal gun, smartguns typically have a barrel that can aim fifteen to thirty degrees off of where the user is aiming, and fires after using a smartlink system to verify targets with the user.
-Smartguns use an integrated AI with its own weapon skill (45 or 60, depending on the price of the AI system), and are typically hardened against assault by using a variant of skinlink; with only an hour's training users can send commands by neural reflex.
+Smartguns use an integrated AI with its own weapon skill, and are typically hardened against assault by using a variant of skinlink; with only an hour's training users can send commands by neural reflex.
 Haptic feedback encourages the user to hold the weapon in such a way that it can engage its targets.
 The feed from the weapon to the user is sent wirelessly to mesh inserts, however, and may be intercepted or jammed.
 The transmitter sending targeting feedback ot the user has an effective distance of five meters, and has an EMP threshold of 12.

 Smartgun systems comprise two separate parts: the Al and computer components and the mobility platform that accompany it.
-The Al has a skill rating of 45 or 60, depending on the electronics suite that accompanies it and the software loaded.
+The Al has a skill rating of 25 or 40 based on the electronics suite it runs on and the software loaded.
 These packages have a Moderate or High cost, respectively.
 Most smartgun Al packages can be applied to any weapon, though exotic weapons may not have sufficient data available for use.
 Smartguns can be used without mechanisms, but suffer a -10 penalty.
+By paying one cost category more for the mobility platform, the smartgun can gain a +20 bonus.